rgtdev95/personal-resume-builder/info/context.md

 - All app code lives under `code/`.
 Run with `npm start` (from `code/`);
   serves on localhost only, no auth.
-- Node.js + Express, plain HTML/CSS/JS on the frontend — no React, no
+- Backend: Node.js + Express, plain JS, no framework beyond Express.
-  bundler, no build step.
+- Frontend (the 5 tabs): React 19 + TypeScript + Tailwind v4 + shadcn/ui, a
+  separate Vite project in `code/client/` with its own `package.json`, built and served by Express (`code/package.json`'s `postinstall`/`build`/ `start` scripts cascade into it, so day-to-day commands don't change).
+  `public/document.html` (the generated-document viewer/print page) is the one deliberate exception — still plain HTML/JS, no React, no build step.
 - Storage: SQLite via Node's built-in `node:sqlite` (`DatabaseSync`) — no native dependency.
 DB file at `code/data/resume-builder.db`, gitignored.
 - AI calls shell out to the `claude` CLI (`claude -p ... --output-format json --allowedTools ""`) via `child_process.execFile` — never the Anthropic API/SDK directly, never `exec`/a shell string (prompts embed arbitrary pasted user text).
-- One Express router per resource under `code/routes/`, one frontend JS file per tab under `code/public/`, matched 1:1.
+- One Express router per resource under `code/routes/`, one React component per tab under `code/client/src/components/`, matched 1:1.
 - `code/funnel.js` is the one piece of non-trivial logic (funnel roll-up for the Sankey chart) and is the one thing with `node --test` coverage (`code/test/`), decoupled from Express/SQLite.
-- Chart library: ECharts, served locally from `node_modules` (no CDN, no build step).
+- Chart library: ECharts, imported as a real (tree-shaken) module in the React app — no CDN, no separately-served UMD file.
 - PDF export is the browser's native print-to-PDF, no PDF library.
+- Tab content in `App.tsx` uses `forceMount` (not Radix's default of unmounting inactive tabs) so switching tabs never wipes in-progress state — see `info/decisions/2026-09-21-shadcn-ui-migration.md` for why this matters and what it costs (`TrackerTab` needs an explicit refresh signal instead of refetching on every mount).
 - See `info/decisions/` for the full reasoning behind each of these choices.